Where Do Spiders Live? Habitat of Common House Spiders

 If the thought of these creepy crawlers makes you want to turn and run the other way, try to consider the facts.
 Spiders do not cause any property damage.
 They actually eat other pests that may cause damage like termites, carpenter ants, moths, and stink bugs.
-Very few spiders are able to deliver a bite that is harmful to people, and spiders almost always prefer to avoid humans over attacking them, biting only as a last defense.
-Although spider related deaths are rare, you should seek medical attention if you have reason to believe you’ve been bitten by a black widow or brown recluse spider.
+Very few are able to deliver a bite that is harmful to people, and they almost always prefer to avoid humans over attacking them.
+Spider bites are their last defense.
+Although spider-related deaths are rare, you should seek medical attention if you have reason to believe you’ve been bitten by a black widow or brown recluse.

-Despite the fact that spiders may help control insect populations, most people don’t want them inside their homes.
+Despite the fact that they may help control insect populations, many people have some form of arachnophobia or simply don’t want them inside their homes.
 The best way to get rid of spiders is by making your home less appealing; this means:

 - Sealing potential entry points like cracks and gaps along the building’s foundation.

 - Keeping doors, windows, and screens sealed well.

 - Preventing other insects from inhabiting the area by keeping a clean home.

 - Reducing clutter to limit hiding places.